9 Best Gusto Competitors & Alternatives for 2023

 Despite having a feature-rich payroll plan, Homebase’s HR tools aren’t as robust as Gusto’s.
 It lacks the performance management, employee benefits, and survey tools that Gusto offers.
 It also doesn’t assign dedicated payroll specialists to its clients as Paychex does.
 Plus, it only provides two-day direct deposits to qualified companies (its standard processing timeline is four days), unlike most of the Gusto competitors we reviewed that have this as its standard processing timeline.
 QuickBooks Payroll and Gusto even have same-day options included in their higher tiers.

-With Homebase Payroll, you can directly change an employee’s payment method (from paper check to direct deposit and vice versa) while running payroll for a pay period.
+With Homebase Payroll, you can change an employee’s payment method (from paper check to direct deposit and vice versa) directly while running payroll for a pay period.

 (Source: Homebase)

-Homebase Payroll Features
+Homebase Payroll Key Features

 For payroll taxes, it calculates, withholds, and remits taxes for you automatically.
 Homebase will even prepare and file your quarterly and year-end tax forms.
 W-2 and 1099 tax reports are also available for viewing through its self-service portal, making it easy for your employees to access and print their tax forms online.
 Plus, you don’t have to pay extra for these services (Paychex charges additional fees for tax filings).

-While it doesn’t provide benefits plans you can offer to employees, Homebase Payroll offers an employee perk that grants your staff early access to wages.
-Similar to Gusto and Square Payroll, your staff can transfer a portion of their salary to their bank account before payday to help pay for emergency expenses.
+While it doesn’t provide benefits plans that you can offer to employees, Homebase Payroll offers an employee perk that grants your staff early access to wages.
+Similar to Square Payroll, your staff can transfer a portion of their salary to their bank account before payday to help pay for emergency expenses.

 Read our full Homebase review to learn more about its features.